Congress seals agreement on $900 billion COVID relief bill

 “There will be another major rescue package for the American people,” Senate Majority Leader Mitch McConnell, R-Ky., said in announcing the agreement for the relief bill.
 “It is packed with targeted policies to help struggling Americans who have already waited too long.”

 Democrats acknowledged it wasn’t as robust a relief package as they initially sought — or, they say, the country needs.
-House Speaker Nancy Pelosi vowed more to come once President-elect Joe Biden takes office.
+House Speaker Nancy Pelosi vowed more to come once Biden takes office.

 “It is a first step,” she said.
 “We have to do more.”